protontypes/open-sustainable-technology/README.md

 - [satlas](https://github.com/allenai/satlas) - Aims to provide open AI-generated geospatial data that is highly accurate, available globally, and updated on a frequent (monthly) basis.
 - [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.
 - [env_canada](https://github.com/michaeldavie/env_canada) - Provides access to various data sources published by Environment and Climate Change Canada.
-- [EML](https://github.com/NCEAS/eml) - An open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to diverse disciplines that involve observational research like ecology, earth, and environmental science.
 - [DataONE](https://github.com/DataONEorg/d1_python) - A community driven project providing access to data across multiple member repositories, supporting enhanced search and discovery of Earth and environmental data.
 - [rdataone](https://github.com/DataONEorg/rdataone) - R package for reading and writing data at DataONE data repositories.
 - [pyModis](https://github.com/lucadelu/pyModis) - A Python library to download and process MODIS data from NASA server.

+### Taxonomy and Ontology

+- [Digital Twins Definition Language ontology for Energy Grid](https://github.com/Azure/opendigitaltwins-energygrid) - A global standard for energy grid assets management, power system operations modeling and physical energy commodity market.
+- [The Open Energy Ontology](https://github.com/OpenEnergyPlatform/ontology) - A domain ontology of the energy-system modeling context.
+- [ECTO](https://github.com/EnvironmentOntology/environmental-exposure-ontology) - Modular environmental exposures ontology.
+- [SDGIO](https://github.com/SDG-InterfaceOntology/sdgio) - The repository for the Sustainable Development Goals Interface Ontology.
+- [ENVO](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments.
+- [EML](https://github.com/NCEAS/eml) - An open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to diverse disciplines that involve observational research like ecology, earth, and environmental science.
+- [taxonomy4good](https://github.com/GoodDataHub/taxonomy4good) - A sustainability lexicon that provides the freedom to create custom taxonomies in addition to listed taxonomies.

 ### Curated Lists